Persian carpet: Commercial aspects

 Iran exported $517 million worth of hand-woven carpets in 2002.
 Iran's carpet exports amounted to US$635 million in 2004, according to the figures from the state-owned Iran Carpet Company.
 In October 2006, National Iranian Carpet Center revealed that hand-woven carpets have ranked first in the country's non-oil exports and hold the third position among overall exports.
 Nearly five million workers are engaged in the Iranian carpet industry, making it one of the biggest enterprises in the country.

-The absence of modern R&D is causing a rapid decline in the size as well as market value of this art.
+The absence of modern R&D was causing a rapid decline in the size as well as market value of this art in 2007.

 In 2008, Iran's exports of hand-woven carpets was $420 million or 30% of the world's market.
 Iran exports carpets to more than 100 countries, as hand-woven rugs are one of its main non-oil export items.
 The United States is the single largest importer of Persian hand woven carpets.
 In 2011, President Obama signed into law an act that greatly enhanced restrictions on Iranian-origin imports, causing the imports of Iranian carpets to be halted.
 After certain sanctions were lifted on implementation day on 16 January 2016, Iran's exports of carpets in the first quarter amounted to $60 million.
 In 2017, Iran exported $24.3 million worth of hand-woven carpets but was far from the top producer Turkey, which exported $1.77 billion worth of hand-woven carpets in the same year.